bragqut/bragqut.github.io/_posts/2016-01-23-test-snippet.md

 <div class="message">
-  So we can put an introductory message here introducing our code snippet e.g. what it's for if it requires a certain package.
+  The purpose of your code snippet.
 </div>

 ### Dependencies
-i.e. any `library( )` calls you need to make
+i.e. any `library( )` calls your code snippet makes or data it needs to load

 ### Code Snippet
+Your code snippet itself:
 ```r
 PL.f <- function(x = rnorm(50), y = rnorm(50)) {
   # Creates scatter plot of two vectors colouring points by element order